-This year, Teradata was recognized for our ethical behavior and global sustainability from organizations including:
+This year, our company was once again recognized for our ethical behavior and global sustainability, from organizations including:

-- > Ethisphere Institute, which named Teradata one of the 'World's Most Ethical Companies' for the fourth straight year. - > For the fifth consecutive year, FSTE4Good selected Teradata as a member in good standing of its innovative series of real-time indices designed to reflect the performance of socially responsible equities. - For the third year, Teradata was selected for the Dow Jones World Index and North America Index as one of the world's leaders in sustainability. - For the second year in a row, Teradata was also included in the Newsweek Green Rankings in the Top U.S. 250 companies. - > Teradata's UN Global Compact Communication On Progress (COP) achieved the 'advanced' designation in 2012, after becoming a formal signatory to the UN Global Compact in 2011, which pledged our commitment to ethical behavior and human rights.
+- Ethisphere Institute, which named Teradata one of the 'World's Most Ethical Companies' for the fifth straight year. - For the fifth consecutive year, FSTE4Good selected Teradata as a member in good standing of its innovative series of real-time indices designed to reflect the performance of socially responsible equities. - For the fourth year in a row, Teradata was selected for the Dow Jones World Index and North America Index as one of the world's leaders in sustainability. - For the fourth consecutive year, Teradata was named a member of the 2013 Sustainability Yearbook. - Teradata's UN Global Compact Communication On Progress (COP) again achieved the 'advanced' designation this year, after becoming a formal signatory to the UN Global Compact in 2011, which pledged our commitment to ethical behavior and human rights.